akirk/playground-step-library/docs/README.md

 Many steps can reference and use other steps.
 For example:
 - `addProduct` automatically calls `installPlugin` to install WooCommerce
-- `debug` calls `installPlugin` to install Query Monitor when enabled
+- `importFriendFeeds` calls `installPlugin` to install the Friends plugin
-- `generateProducts` calls `installPlugin` for WooCommerce and WC Smooth Generator

 ## 📖 Detailed Documentation